sergiocollado/potpourri/Notes_on_web_metrics.md

-### Child elements (Items)
+### Child elements (flex items)
-Children elements of a flex parent ctainer, inmediatry turn into flexible items.
+Children elements of a flex parent container, inmediatry turn into flexible items.
 Their propierties are:

 | Propierty  | explanation | possible values |